José María López: World Touring Car Championship

-He made his World Touring Car Championship début with Wiechers-Sport at the 2013 FIA WTCC Race of Argentina, substituting for their regular driver Fredy Barth.
+López made his World Touring Car Championship début with Wiechers-Sport at the 2013 FIA WTCC Race of Argentina, substituting for their regular driver Fredy Barth.
 He took both Yokohama Independents' Trophy victories and scored an overall victory in race two.

-In 2014, he moved to the Citroën team, and became 2014 World Touring Car Champion, clinching the title at Suzuka, thanks to his dominant race car -the Citroën C-Elysée WTCC that got 17 victories out of 23 races-, but also dominating his two team-mates : Yvan Muller and the circuit races rookie Sébastien Loeb.
-José María López finished the season with ten victories, close to the Yvan Muller's record.
+In 2014, López moved to the Citroën team, and became 2014 World Touring Car Champion, clinching the title at Suzuka, thanks to his dominant race car -the Citroën C-Elysée WTCC that got seventeen victories out of 23 races-, but also dominating his two team-mates: Yvan Muller and the circuit races rookie Sébastien Loeb.
+López finished the season with ten victories, close to Yvan Muller's record.

 In 2015, López expected to have more difficulties "I am aware the competition is going to be much stronger because the other drivers are going to know me, they will push harder and you can see this already how Honda is pushing more, the Chevrolet drivers and the same in my Citroën team.", yet he still dominated the first part of the season competition with his team-mates on the Citroën C-Elysée WTCC.